rajivbishwokarma/Vitis-AI-Tutorials/README.md

 ```
 2. Train the CNNs in Keras and generate the HDF5 weights model.
 See [Train the CNN](#2-train-the-cnn) for more information.
 From the host PC, run the following  commands:
 ```
-source ./1_fmnist_train.sh  #only for Fashion-MNIST source ./1_cifar10_train.sh #only for CIFAR-10
+source ./1_fmnist_train.sh  #only for Fashion-MNISTxilinx/vitis-ai-gpu             latest
+source ./1_cifar10_train.sh #only for CIFAR-10
 ```
 3. Convert into TF checkpoints and inference graphs.
 See [Create TF Inference Graphs from Keras Models](#3-create-tf-inference-graphs-from-keras-models) for more information.
 From the host PC, run the following  commands: